vermasumeet1982/ebb/README.md

 The API will be available at `http://localhost:3000`

+### Testing with Postman

+A Postman collection is provided in the `postman` directory for testing the API endpoints.
+The collection includes:

+- Environment variables for sensitive data (auth tokens, user IDs, account numbers)
+- All available API endpoints with example request bodies
+- Proper authentication headers set up

+To use the collection:

+1. Import `postman/Eagle Bank.postman_collection.json` into Postman
+2. Create a new environment and set up the following variables:
+   - `auth_token` - JWT token received from login
+   - `user_id` - User ID received after creating a user
+   - `account_number` - Account number received after creating a bank account
+   - `transaction_id` - Transaction ID received after creating a transaction

+Recommended testing flow:
+1. Create User → Get auth token from response
+2. Authenticate User → Set auth_token variable
+3. Create Bank Account → Set account_number variable
+4. Test other endpoints using the stored variables

 ### Available Scripts

 - `npm run dev` / `yarn dev` - Start development server with hot reload